Teenage Mutant Ninja Turtles: The Last Ronin

 Teenage Mutant Ninja Turtles: The Last Ronin is a five-issue comic book miniseries published by IDW Publishing between October 2020 and April 2022.
 The series was written by Kevin Eastman and Tom Waltz, based on a story conceived by Eastman and Peter Laird, with art contributions from Esau and Isaac Escorza, Ben Bishop, and Eastman.

 The story follows characters from the Teenage Mutant Ninja Turtles franchise in an alternative future, wherein the last remaining turtle seeks to avenge the death of his brothers by killing the grandson of one of the Turtles' arch-enemies, the Shredder.
 Despite being published by IDW, it is unconnected to the IDW series' continuity and is set in its own universe, dubbed the "Roninverse".
 The story was based on an old story outline written by Eastman and Laird in 1987, before the former updated it with Tom Waltz.

 The Last Ronin was both a critical and commercial success, earning widespread acclaim for its darker tone, narrative, central character arc, and use of varying art styles.
 It was followed by Teenage Mutant Ninja Turtles: The Last Ronin - Lost Years and Teenage Mutant Ninja Turtles: The Last Ronin II - Re-Evolution in 2023 and 2024.
 A video game adaptation is in development.
+A novelization was published on June 2, 2026.

 Plot

-In the future, New York City is ruled by Oroku Hiroto, grandson of the Shredder and son of Karai, running the city with meticulous fascism and totalitarianism.
+In the future, NYC is ruled by Oroku Hiroto, grandson of the Shredder and son of Karai, who runs the city with meticulous fascist totalitarianism.
 A lone turtle, haunted by hallucinations of his deceased brothers, works to end Hiroto, whom he blames for his brothers' deaths.
-He traverses through the now heavily guarded New York City, fighting against synthetic ninjas (dubbed Synjas) on his way to the Foot Clan headquarters.
+He traverses through the now heavily guarded NYC, fighting against synthetic ninjas (dubbed Synjas) on his way to the Foot Clan headquarters.
 He crashes out of the building, having failed his mission, and retreats into the sewer as a teenage girl called Jones follows.
 She finds the turtle attempting seppuku before passing out from blood loss, and wakes up to see an older April O'Neil, who identifies the turtle as Michelangelo.

-Flashback sequences in a sepia tone and in the style of the original Mirage comics reveal the events that led up to the present.
-After Shredder's death, the Turtles and the Foot Clan originally made a truce, which fell apart as Karai tried to end the conflict between their families once and for all.
-An ambush leaves Splinter severely injured, and an enraged Raphael confronts Karai in an attempt to kill her, but Raphael is stabbed in the neck and Karai is put in a coma from the fight.
+Flashback sequences in sepia and in the style of the original Mirage comics reveal the events leading up to the present.
+After Shredder's death, the Turtles and the Foot Clan initially made a truce, but it fell apart when Karai tried to end the conflict between their families once and for all.
+An ambush leaves Splinter severely injured, and an enraged Raphael confronts Karai in an attempt to kill her, but Raphael is stabbed in the neck, and Karai is put in a coma from the fight.
 Baxter H. Stockman sends an ambush to retrieve Professor Honeycutt, which kills Leonardo and Casey Jones, and a deceitful peace meeting set up by the Foot Clan has Donatello and Splinter killed as well.
-Mikey left New York and lived in solitude for years, accompanied by Splinter's journal, but a fight with a gang makes him realize that it is his duty as the final remaining member of the Hamato family, the Ronin, to kill Hiroto.
+Mikey left NYC and lived in solitude for years, accompanied by Splinter's journal, but a fight with a gang makes him realize that it is his duty as the final remaining member of the Hamato family, the Ronin, to kill Hiroto.